aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 ha)

-**Procedure:** Derived from [Rural Support Service's information on declared fields](#Ch04.02) with `PRODUCT_CODE=="710"` classified as 1 and the rest of the country as 0.
-Processed with `egvtools::distance2egv()`.
-To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
-Finally, the layer is standardized by subtracting arithmetic mean and dividing by the root mean squared error.
+**Procedure:** Derived from [Rural Support Service's information on declared fields](#Ch04.02) where `PRODUCT_CODE=="710"` classified as 1 and the rest of the country as 0.
+Processed using `egvtools::distance2egv()`.
+To prevent potential data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
+Finally, the layer is standardized by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r